regen-network/regen-ledger/CONTRIBUTING.md

 #### Guidelines for using labels with pull requests:

-- `Type`, `Scope`, and `Status` labels are not required for pull requests because we use semantic commits to define the type and scope of each pull request and each pull request should have a corresponding issue with the appropriate `Type`, `Scope`, and `Status` labels applied
+- `Type`, `Scope`, and `Status` labels are not required for pull requests because we use semantic commits to define the type and scope of each pull request and because each pull request should have a corresponding issue with the appropriate `Type`, `Scope`, and `Status` labels applied
 - ...

 ### Using Semantic Commits